kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 </html>
 {% endprism %}

-All examples run from their own folder from an `index.html` file, which references a `scripts.js` file.
-Either `index.html` or `scripts.js` will change with each new example, and new files may be added or subtracted to each sample.
+All examples run from their own folder using an `index.html` file, which references a `scripts.js` file.
+Either `index.html` or `scripts.js` will change with each new example, and new files may be added or subtracted to each example.

 All examples use some form of the XMLHttpRequest browser object.
-Because of these, they need to run from a web server instead of as a local file in a web browser.
+Because of this, they need to run from a web server instead of as a local file in a web browser.
 <a name="what-is-ajax"></a>
 <h3 class="h3-guide">What Is AJAX</h3>
 First, understand that XMLHttpRequest, or "XHR", is the heart of any AJAX code.
 With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the XMLHttpRequest specification</a> helps to provide the simplest AJAX definition: